ggrecow/SQAT/validation/EPNL_FAR_Part36/2_Tone_Correction_Factor/README.md

 This is a standalone code.
 Therefore, no extra steps are required to run this code.

 # Results
 The figures below show the results obtained using the reference sound spectrum provided by Ref.
-[1] as input for the `Get_PNLT` function implemented in SQAT, which computes the tone correction factor used for the final EPNL calculation.
+[1] as input for the `get_PNLT` function implemented in SQAT (see function [here](../../../psychoacoustic_metrics/EPNL_FAR_Part36/helperFunctions/get_PNLT.m)), which computes the tone correction factor used for the final EPNL calculation.

 The results obtained using the code implemented in SQAT are compared with the reference values provided by Ref.
 [1] for each relevant step of the tone correction factor calculation.
 For more information about each particular step, please consult Refs.
 [1,2].